apurv101/chatdb/README.md

 It is recommended that you create a user without write permissions to connect with this agent, since this agent might perform DML statements on your database.
 Use with care!!

-## Docker Setup
+## Environment Configuration

-To run the app in a Docker container, follow these instructions:

-1. Make sure you have Docker installed on your system.

-2. Clone the repo to your local machine and navigate to the app directory by running the following commands:
+1. Clone the repo to your local machine and navigate to the app directory by running the following commands:

    ```shell
    git clone https://github.com/chatdbtech/chatdb.git